AsaTyr2018/SDUnity/README.md

 ### Bootcamp (Strongly WIP - Not Functional atm.)
 - Step‑by‑step LoRA trainer with project folders
-- Upload zipped datasets and manage tags without showing images
+- Upload zipped datasets and manage tags with image previews
+- Tags appear as dynamic buttons for bulk operations
+- Separate pages for Training Parameters and Review & Start Training
 - Suggested training parameters based on dataset size

 ### Civitai Integration